-This is a specialized area of management focused on selection, training, development, servicing, evaluation, and compensation of employees.
+This specialized area of management focuses on selection, training, development, servicing, evaluation, and compensation of employees.
 This field is for individuals interested in helping businesses reach their goals and helping employees reach their potential.
 HR managers work in the private and public sectors, and in every industry.
-They may choose to develop themselves as generalist and have responsibilities that cover the full range of HR areas, or as specialists.
-Specialized areas include working in one of these areas:
+They may choose to develop themselves as a generalist having responsibilities that cover the full range of HR areas or as a specialist.
+Specialized areas include:

 - Recruitment and Placement

+- Industrial/Labor Relations
-- Training and Career Development

-- Wage and Salary Administration
+- Training and Career Development - Wage and Salary Administration

 - Benefits

-- Industrial/Labor Relations

 There is a professional certification program through the Society for Human Resource Management (SHRM), www.shrm.org.
-Requirements to sit for the certification exam include a combination of education and HR work experience
+Requirements to sit for the certification exam include a combination of education and HR work experience.

 Human Resource professionals are organized and have strong ethics.
 They are characterized by maturity, persuasiveness, leadership, and good judgment.
-They posses the ability to deal with pressure and sensitive situations calmly and must be good communicators with diverse types of people.
+They possess the ability to deal with pressure and sensitive situations calmly and must be good communicators with diverse types of people.